Characteristic cycles and the microlocal geometry of the Gauss map, I: The Fourier-Mukai transform

 \subsection{The Fourier-Mukai transform}

-Let $A^\natural$ be the moduli space of coherent line bundles with a flat connection on the abelian variety $A$ as in section~\ref{sec:fouriermukai-intro}, and let~$p_1$, $p_2$ be the two projections in the following diagram:
+Let $A^\natural$ be the moduli space of coherent line bundles with a flat connection on the abelian variety $A$ as in section~\ref{sec:fouriermukai-intro}, and denote by $\varphi: A^\natural \to \hat{A} = \Pic^\circ(A)$ the forgetful map.
+Let~$p_1$, $p_2$ be the two projections in the following diagram: